 ARGs Help Spice Up Dry Content – ARGs can be used as a part of employee on-boarding programs where much of the information presented is less than exciting, but nonetheless important and in some cases required by law.
 By sharing this information through a story and in a game format, the elements of a game, keeping score, competition, problem solving, etc. can be used to enhance content that otherwise may be presented in a presentation or written format.
 Envision an office park scavenger hunt and you may be on to something here.

-ARGs are Helpful in Assessing Knowledge – Well-designed and scripted ARGs can be a powerful way to assess learner knowledge and retention.
+ARGs are Helpful in Assessing Knowledge – Well-designed and scripted ARGs can be a powerful way to assess learned knowledge and retention.
 Because of the problem-solving nature of ARGs, observing how players react to various situations provides great insight to what they really know.
-In addition, those running the ARG can control events as gameplay occurs, allowing them to adjust the difficulty level real-time.
+In addition, those running the ARG can control events as game play occurs, allowing them to adjust the difficulty level real-time.
 Countless metrics could be occurring behind the scenes, from execution time to accuracy and much, much more.

 ARGs are Cost-Effective – ARGs offer a significant amount of flexibility when it comes to their design and complexity.
 The writing and story are the basis for a good ARG, not the specific technology.
 Very elaborate ARGs can be written with the only tool needed to play is a mobile phone with text messaging.
 A simple bridge between a SMS gateway and an LMS or CMS is all you would need for tallying and record keeping.